MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Agent & Contract.md

         - **2**- **[Preview](#preview)** - _**Preview**_ action to `download and view the contract template` in the pdf format, even user can take printout this template.

+        - **3**- **[Prin Preview](#printpreview)** - _**Print Preview**_ action to `take physical printout copy of the contract` directly by using this action.

     - **Email Notification for Approver -** When the user take submit action to send agent contract for an approval, the approval request will send as a `mail notification to the particular assigned approver.`

 - ## **Submitted :**

   - It shows the list of contracts in the submitted stage, which means the `agent contract are in the pending approval list` in the Document Management System.
-Once in the document management system take actions for this pending approval contract, it will move to the `next stage "approved or rejected",` which is depends upon the action.
+Once in the document management system take actions for this approval request, it will move to the `next stage "approved or rejected",` which is depends upon the action.

     - _The action field is following to,_